tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 2.md

 - If **the price is below the equilibrium**, there will be a **shortage**, and a **surplus** above.

 ###### Shifts
-- When there are shifts in either curve, the equilbrium will change.
+- When there are shifts in either curve, the equilibrium will change.
 In order for there not to be a surplus or shortage, the price will naturally increase or decrease by
 - **Suppliers selling excess stock** at a **lower price**
 - **Customers bidding up the price** due to lack of supply
 - In the time this takes to happen, there will be a temporary shortage or surplus